Find a spider by...

 |

-This small salticid usually is found on the exposed surfaces of gum trees although it probably also makes a retreat under loose bark
+This spider usually is found on exposed surfaces but it probably also makes a retreat under loose bark

 |